 Mission Statement: The Children’s Ministry Program at Bellevue UMC seeks to provide a positive environment for children where they can grow in their understanding of Jesus and fellowship together as a community.
 “Children are a gift of the Lord” Psalm 127:3

-- The Nursery/childcare ministry is part of the Children’s ministry at Bellevue UMC and is overseen by the Children’s Council.
+- The Nursery/childcare ministry is part of the Student Ministry at Bellevue UMC and is overseen by a paid staff member.

 - Medications will not be administered by the nursery/childcare workers.